Ōikari Tsuyoshi

-Ōikari Tsuyoshi (born 16 June 1972 as Tsuyoshi Saito) is a former sumo wrestler from Kyoto, Japan.
+Ōikari Tsuyoshi (born 16 June 1972 as Tsuyoshi Saito) is a former sumo wrestler from Nishikyō, Kyoto, Japan.
 He made his professional debut in March 1995, and reached the top division in November 1998.
 His highest rank was maegashira 11.
 He retired in November 2004, and as of 2016 he is an elder in the Japan Sumo Association under the name Kabutoyama.

 Career

 He was an amateur sumo wrestler at Doshisha University and upon turning professional in 1995 was given makushita tsukedashi status, allowing him to begin in the third makushita division.
 He joined Isenoumi stable, where another Doshisha University graduate, Tosanoumi, had joined the previous year.
-He was given the shikona of Ōikari (literally "large anchor").
+He was given the shikona of Ōikari (literally "large anchor") to potentially evoke the former Meiji era Ōzeki, Ōikari Montarō, who also wrestled in an older incarnation of Isenoumi stable.
 He was promoted to the jūryō division in May 1997, becoming the first sekitori from Kyoto Prefecture since the retirement of Daimonji in July 1973, and he was to win two jūryō division championships or yūshō in 1998 and 2001.
 He first reached the top makuuchi division in November 1998 but was demoted after only one tournament.
 He had two further stints the top division, a two tournament run in January and March 2000, and four tournaments from January until July 2002.
 His highest rank was maegashira 11 and he had an overall win/loss record in makuuchi of 45–60.
 He was demoted back to the makushita division in September 2004 and announced his retirement after the following tournament in November.